joelbarton-io/launch_school/RB109/day_4.md

 - Is the `names` array altered by the `add_name` method invocation?
 Why or why not?
 - What concept(s) does this code demonstrate?
 #### answer:
 The original array `names` is not altered by the method invocation of `add_name`.
-Since `add_name` reassigns method parameter `arr`, no mutation occurs to the original object referenced by local variables `arr` and `names`.
-The return value of the `arr + [name]` operation is stored in this reassigned local variable `arr` and implicitly returned.
-However, this resulting array is not stored anywhere.
+Since `add_name` reassigns method parameter `arr`, no mutation occurs to the original object referenced by method parameter `arr` and local variable `names`.
+The return value of the `arr + [name]` concatenation operation is stored in this reassigned local variable `arr` and implicitly returned.
+However, this new array is not stored anywhere.

 As evidenced in the output on line 10, the original array object is left un-mutated `['bob', 'kim'].
 The main concept here is a non mutating method.

 #### Joel's Problem
 - What is the value of local variable `answer`?